Kong/kongponents/docs/components/card-catalog.md

 - `emptyStateActionRoute` - Route for empty state action
 - `emptyStateActionMessage` - Button text for empty state action

+If using a CTA button, a `kcardcatalog-empty-state-cta-clicked` event is fired when clicked.

 <KCardCatalog
   title="Customized empty catalog"
   :items="getItems(0)"